handmade0octopus/ds2/README.md

-DS2 Library
+# DS2 Library
 *	Made to simplyfy the communication between arduino code and ECUs using DS2 k-line protocol ISO 9141.
 	It was made and tested for L9637D but any interface should work the same way.

-*	Look at example and drop 'library' folder into your library location.
+*	Look at [example](example/BasicExample/BasicExample.ino) and drop ['libraries'](example/BasicExample/) folder into your library location.

+## Protocol DS2
-*	Echo - if you send any command on DS2 it responds with whatever was send due to way K-line is like contructed.
+*	Echo - if you send any command on DS2 it responds with whatever was send due to way K-line is like constructed.
 *	Imagine K-line being a single guitar string and our TX is making it vibrate and our RX is constantly picking up this vibrations.
 This is echo

 *	1st byte in command/response is device which should receive command or which send the command